 As the year comes to an end, it’s time to look back, reflect and learn.
 This practice can unlock personal growth as well as help you build better business processes, including alarm management.
 As an alarm management professional, you’re no stranger to the fact that aiming for continuous improvement and optimization can mitigate risks and enhance compliance.
-Performing an alarm management self-audit is a great way to look back on 2021 and prepare for the new year.
+Performing an alarm management self-audit is a great way to review the previous year and prepare for the new year.

 The first part of your self-audit should be a look back.
 Assess your overall alarm management performance and identify areas that need attention.